The Lego Batman Movie: Batman and pop culture references

-The film also includes Batman watching the scene from Jerry Maguire where Tom Cruise says "You complete me" (which makes Batman laugh out loud); this line had previously been quoted by The Joker in The Dark Knight.
+The film also includes Batman watching the scene from Jerry Maguire where Tom Cruise says "You complete me" (which makes Batman laugh out loud); this line had been previously quoted by the Joker's counterpart from The Dark Knight.
 In the scene where Batman discusses possible team names he mentions Fox Force Five, which is the name of Mia Wallace's failed television pilot mentioned in Pulp Fiction.
 The Winged Avenger suit also pays homage to an episode of the same name from The Avengers.
-The airplane in the film's opening scene, known as McGuffin 1138 has two references, one being the 1930 novel, The Maltese Falcon, and the other being the 1971 George Lucas film, THX 1138.
+The airplane in the film's opening scene, known as McGuffin 1138 has a pair of references, one being The Maltese Falcon and the other being George Lucas's THX 1138.
 The X-ray security machine found in Arkham Asylum largely resembles the one used in Total Recall.
-The scene involving Alfred losing his grip and falling off the edge of a plane is a reference to 1988's Die Hard.
-The film's use of Cutting Crew's "(I Just) Died in Your Arms" is a nod to the 1999's Never Been Kissed.
+The scene involving Alfred losing his grip and falling off the edge of a plane is a reference to Die Hard.
+Additionally regarding the character, he mentions the Marvel superhero Union Jack as he fights off one of the villains.
+The film's use of Cutting Crew's "(I Just) Died in Your Arms" is a nod to Never Been Kissed.
 Other references in the film include Bad Boys, Gleaming the Cube and Gymkata.

-The casting of Billy Dee Williams as Two-Face references the 1989 Batman film, in which Williams played District Attorney Harvey Dent, before his transition to Two-Face.
+The casting of Billy Dee Williams as Two-Face references 1989's Batman, in which Williams played District Attorney Harvey Dent, before his transition to Two-Face.
 This was the second Lego film that Williams had a role in, after The Lego Movie, in which he voiced the Star Wars character Lando Calrissian from The Empire Strikes Back and Return of the Jedi.
 Director Chris McKay said the film's depiction of Gotham City was inspired by Chicago partly due to Christopher Nolan having filmed The Dark Knight Trilogy in Chicago.